Jessie Wong, Possibly Canada’s Oldest Person, Dies at 112

 Kōzaburō Nojima was born in Tokyo, Japan, on 18 December 1910.
 After graduating from the upper grades of elementary school, he attended high school but was affected by the Great Kanto Earthquake on 1 September 1923, which disrupted his academic life.

 After several years of apprenticeship at a small factory, he became independent and started a celluloid toy factory in Mukojima (now Sumida Ward).
 Although the business was initially successful, the factory was destroyed by a fire of unknown origin.
-This incident caused him long-term trauma, and he struggled with anxiety disorder (agoraphobia) until he was about 105 years old.
-He also believed he had heart disease and took medication for many years, only to later discover that he did not have the condition.
+The incident left a deep impression on him, and for many years he experienced feelings of unease when going outside, which gradually improved around the age of 105.
+He also took heart medicine for many years out of concern for his health, although no specific condition was later identified.

 Nojima was affected by the Great Tokyo Air Raid on 10 February 1945, but evacuated with his family to Yamagata Prefecture, returning to Katsushika Ward, Tokyo, in November of the same year.
 He was described as a skillful person who liked to work diligently.
 After World War II, he worked as a painter of hairpins and continued painting as a hobby into his later years.